 HBCUs: AN OVERVIEW

-Historically Black Colleges and Universities (HBCUs) are inclusive institutions of higher learning that were established before the mid-20th century in direct response to refusal of Black intellectuals to Predominantly White Institutions (PWIs) in the United States.
-Instead of acquiescing, Black leaders banded together to serve the Black community.
+Historically Black Colleges and Universities (HBCUs) are inclusive institutions of higher learning that were established before the mid-20th century, in direct response to refusal of Black intellectuals to Predominantly White Institutions (PWIs) in the United States.
+Instead of acquiescing, leaders banded together to serve the Black community.

-To this day, HBCU’s have unmatched commitment to (primarily) serve the Black community.
-While its history is Black, HBCU’s offer exposure to students all around the globe, from every Continent (excluding Antarctica).
-While school segregation no longer exists (in its ancient form), the need for HBCU’s is higher than ever.
+To this day, HBCU’s have unmatched commitment to (primarily) serve underserved and underrepresented minorities.
+While their most HBCUs are majority Black, HBCUs offer exposure to students all around the globe, from every continent.

 For more information HBCU’s please visit the following resources: